Supreme Court upholds funding structure for CFPB

 The Biden administration appealed to the Supreme Court, and warned that a decision striking down the CFPB's structure put at risk other agencies that receive their funding in a similar manner, such as the Federal Housing Finance Agency and Federal Deposit Insurance Corporation.

-The case was heard on the second day of the Supreme Court's current term, and during arguments, several expressed skepticism toward arguments that the CFPB's funding structure was unconstitutional.
+The case was heard on the second day of the Supreme Court's current term, and during arguments, several expressed skepticism over the notion that the CFPB's funding structure was unconstitutional.
+It was also one of several disputes before the justices that involved challenges to federal regulatory agencies.

+In a concurring opinion, Justice Elena Kagan wrote that the CFPB's funding structure, "if transplanted back to the late-18th century, would have fit right in."
+But she said there is a long tradition of Congress creating a variety of mechanisms to pay for federal operations.
+Joining Kagan in her concurrence were Justices Sonia Sotomayor, Brett Kavanaugh and Amy Coney Barrett.

+"For over 200 years now, Congress has exercised broad discretion in crafting appropriations.
+Sometimes it has authorized the expenditure of a sum certain for an itemized purpose on an annual basis.
+And sometimes it has departed from that model in one or more ways," she wrote.
+"All the flexibility and diversity evident in the founding period has thus continued unabated, making it ever more obvious that the CFPB's funding accords with the Constitution."

 Devised by Sen. Elizabeth Warren, a Massachusetts Democrat, to regulate consumer financial products, the CFPB has weathered several legal challenges from opponents of the agency.